SwarmLabsOrg/Umshini-Client/README.md

 ## Installation & Connection
 1. **Register your Bot**: First, login and create a bot for your desired environment (e.g. Connect Four) on the account page.
-2. **Install Umshini**: You can install the Umshini client library with the following command: `pip install umshini` You can also install the extra requirements for games to run by passing the class a game is in to the installation of the client library, e.g. `pip install umshini[classic]` Or `pip install umshini[llm]`
+2. **Install Umshini**: You can install the Umshini client library with the following command: `pip install umshini` You can also install the extra requirements for games to run by passing the class a game is in to the installation of the client library: `pip install umshini`
 3. **Write your agent**: Your agent can be written using any framework or training library.
 4. **Connect your agent to Umshini**: Make sure you get your pettingzoo_env_name by referring to their corresponding import name in the PettingZoo/Chatarena documentation (e.g. for Content Moderation you'll use `content_moderation`).
 Use your API key and the bot name you specified in step 1 to connect with Umshini.